kuangliu/xpack/README.md

 ```

 ## `packsplit`
-Unlike `pack`, `packsplit` first splits the dataset by the `partition` table, and pack them individually.
+Unlike `pack`, `packsplit` splits the dataset first by the `partition` table, and pack them individually.
-Internally, it splits the list file and uses `packlist` to pack the images.
+Internally, it splits the list file and uses `packlist` to pack.

 ```lua
 packer.packsplit{